alleck/SatyrScan/Current-Version/README.md

 ***Note: If you are missing and version.txt file or an update.sh file, you can update SatyrScan by running the following command:

-"wget https://raw.github.com/alleck/SatyrScan/master/SatyrScan-1.2.0/upgrade.sh --no-check-certificate && sh upgrade.sh"
+<code>wget https://raw.github.com/alleck/SatyrScan/master/SatyrScan-1.2.0/upgrade.sh --no-check-certificate && sh upgrade.sh</code>